-Definitely.
+Definitely, in our Enterprise solution this is possible.
 We create a personal webinar environment for your company, completely in your own corporate identity.
 This is the page where participants end up when they want to sign up for the webinar.
 During the webinar there is also plenty of opportunity to reflect the corporate identity, for example within the presentation and in the studio displays.

 The platform is extremely safe.
 We are at the forefront of our industry when it comes to security.
 We are therefore ISO 27001-certified.
 Every year an audit takes place to test whether our protocols are compliant and whether our systems are still secure.
 We have our datacenters.
 We keep data processing in our own hands – we do not outsource this to a third party.

 Zoom and Teams are foremost tools that you use for meetings.
 And a meeting is general a format where people how attend want to share their voice with the other attendees.
 Important in a meeting is that you can see and directly interact with the other person in the meeting.
 So you can share ideas and discuss progress.
 These tools are ideal to have conversations and discussions.

 A webinar is a whole different animal.
 A webinar is used when you need a format to present a story which is interactive, when the presenter needs it to be interactive.
 In a format like this you don’t want to stare at black boxes or bored faces in your screen, as you will if you use a meeting tool like Zoom or Teams.

 Besides this the importance of the story you want to tell is great enough that people who could not join want to watch it later as an interactive on demand.